 Frequently Asked Questions (FAQ)

+What happens if the internet goes down?
 If your Wi-Fi network is down, you won’t be able to control the plug remotely via the app or voice commands.
 However, any schedules and timers saved directly on the plug will continue to function as programmed.
 You can also always turn it on or off manually using the physical button on the side.

+Do TP-Link smart plugs require a hub?
 No, one of their biggest advantages is that they connect directly to your home’s Wi-Fi network.
 You do not need a separate, expensive smart home hub to use them.

+Can I use a TP-Link smart plug with any appliance?
 You can use it with most common household appliances, but it’s crucial to check the plug’s maximum power rating.
 Do not use smart plugs for high-draw appliances like refrigerators or large air conditioners if they exceed the specified amperage (usually 15A for U.S. models).

+Are these smart plugs safe to use?
 Absolutely.
 TP-Link is a reputable brand, and their smart plugs are UL certified for safety.
 They are built with flame-retardant materials and have features to prevent overheating.

+Can multiple people in a household control the same smart plug?
 Yes, you can share device access with family members through the Kasa or Tapo app.
 They will just need to create their own accounts.

 The Smart Choice for Your Home